mikenjuki/mikenjuki/README.md

 I craft interfaces that feel inevitable, the kind where users don't notice the design because it just *works*.
 UI/UX and design systems are my home base, but I move across the stack when the problem demands it.

 When I'm not writing code I'm writing words.
-I break down ideas at the intersection of tech, attention, and ambition no fluff, no filler.
+I break down ideas at the intersection of tech, attention, and ambition... no fluff, no filler.
 Catch it on the [blog](https://blog.mikenjuki.com).

 Currently shipping multiple products.
 Always thinking about the next one.